• Skip to primary navigation

 This is an overview with step-by-step photos.
 Full ingredients, measurements & instructions are in the recipe card below.

-1. Bake Coconut Flakes
+1. Toast the Coconut Flakes

 Bake the coconut flakes for 4-5 minutes at 350 F. or until they turn light brown.
 Set the coconut aside to cool.

-baked coconut flakes on cooking sheet
+toasted coconut flakes on cooking sheet

 In a medium bowl, combine the graham cracker crumbs, brown sugar, and 1 cup of the toasted coconut flakes.
 Add the melted butter and mix until the mixture resembles wet sand.